Chronic Bad Breath

 Treatments for Chronic Bad Breath

 Everyone has experienced bad breath at some point.
 For example, eating onions, garlic, or other strong foods can result in temporary bad breath.
-However, halitosis – or chronic bad breath– can be embarrassing.
+However, halitosis—or chronic bad breath—can be embarrassing.
 More importantly, the condition can be indicative of a more serious underlying issue, such as systemic disease or periodontal issues.
-Dr. Chetan S. Patil can treat chronic bad breath and related conditions at our Englewood, NJ, practice through a number of cleaning techniques, including scaling and root planing and gum flap surgery.
+Dr. Chetan S. Patil can treat chronic bad breath and related conditions.

 There are plenty of reasons why bad breath can occur.
 Some of the most common include:

-- Gum disease and tooth decay: Both periodontal disease and tooth decay are caused by oral bacteria.
-These bacteria feed on food particles – particularly carbohydrates and sugars – in the mouth.
+Gum disease and tooth decay: Both periodontal disease and tooth decay are caused by oral bacteria.
 As the bacteria break down the food particles, a foul odor is released.
 The longer gum disease and tooth decay are left untreated, the worse your breath will become.

 Bad Breath Treatments

-Gum, mints, and mouthwashes usually only mask the symptoms of bad breath.
-To truly treat the problem, the root cause must be determined.
 If chronic bad breath is due to periodontal disease, scaling and root planing, gum flap surgery, or other gum treatments are necessary to eradicate the bacteria.
 If halitosis is the result of extensive tooth decay, restorative treatments will be recommended to restore your smile.
-During a consultation with Dr. Patil, he can identify the cause of your bad breath and design a treatment plan to address your needs.
+During a consultation, Dr. Patil can identify the cause of your bad breath and design a treatment plan to address your needs.